Ebenezer Cobb Morley: Political activity

 Morley was the agent of the Radical Member of Parliament Donald Nicoll, who represented the constituency of Frome from 1857 to 1859.
 Following Nicoll's defeat in the 1859 United Kingdom general election, Morley was caught up in a controversy over a petition, later withdrawn, to have the election result overturned because of "bribery, treating, and undue influence".

 Public office

 Morley served on Surrey County Council for Barnes (1903–1919).
 In 1906, he was appointed a Justice of the Peace.

 Family

 Morley's wife, Frances, died of pneumonia in 1911.
 Morley himself succumbed to the same condition in 1924.
 He was buried in Barnes Cemetery, a now abandoned graveyard on Barnes Common, Barnes.
 He had no children.

 Legacy

 The house at which Morley created the first draft of the FA's laws (No 26 The Terrace) carried a blue plaque to Morley.
-It subsequently collapsed "like a tower of cards" in November 2015 during building work.
+It subsequently collapsed in November 2015 during building work.

 Morley was the subject of a Google Doodle on 16 August 2018, the 187th anniversary of his birth.